 A few decades ago, the Stuart Highway was the only road into Darwin – just a handful of traffic lights were needed to keep cars moving.
 The Northern Territory felt incredibly remote, Mark Mayo recalls.
 People would put pen to paper and wait for the postman to deliver news.

-Growing up, Mayo and his fellow students began to plan careers in the government and military.
-A role in science wasn’t an obvious choice, but it was first-hand exposure to indigenous health concerns in Mayo’s community that inspired him to drive change.
-He accept a traineeship with Menzies School of Health, one of Australia’s best research institutes and has gone on to become a senior researcher.
+Growing up, Mark and his fellow students began to plan careers in the government and military.
+A role in science wasn’t an obvious choice, but it was first-hand exposure to indigenous health concerns in Mark’s community that inspired him to drive change.
+He accepted a traineeship with Menzies School of Health, one of Australia’s best research institutes and has gone on to become a senior researcher.
 More than 25-years later, he’s still making a difference.

 He’s not alone in his commitment to the NT.
 “In the past, people used to travel away to uni and stay away.
 Some people are now going away, still getting that degree, but they’re bringing those skills back,” he says.
 This has created an increasingly dynamic city.
 Residents with a broad range of skills and backgrounds are contributing to a positive and exciting future.

-With lab skills and a degree under his belt, Mayo developed microbiology and molecular biology skills.
-Throughout his career at Menzies, he’s had the opportunity to improve indigenous health outcomes and broaden his own horizons, too.
+With lab skills and a degree under his belt, Mark developed microbiology and molecular biology skills.
+Throughout his career at Menzies, he’s had the opportunity to improve indigenous health outcomes and broaden his own horizons too.